 Welcome to my site!
 I am a postdoctoral research associate in Dr. Jonathan Losos' Lab in the Dept of Biology at Washington University, St. Louis.
 Originally from England, I decided I had served my time in the rain and, following my MSc, had earned a move to sunnier climes.
 I arrived in Miami in the Autumn of 2012 to begin my PhD in the Feeley Lab at Florida International University.

-My PhD dissertation research focuses on attempting to synthesize the relationship between ecological and microevolutionary processes and macroevolutionary patterns.
+My PhD dissertation research focused on attempting to synthesize the relationship between ecological and microevolutionary processes and macroevolutionary patterns.
 Specifically, using Anolis lizards introduced to areas outside of their native range, I am investigating novel community assembly, coexistence mechanisms and character displacement.

 Additionally, I have deep research interests in climate change and conservation biology, with a strong focus on tropical ecosystems.
-My research spans from developing theoretical models of climate change impacts, to empirical monitoring of long-term tropical community dynamics.
+My research spans from developing theoretical models of climate change impacts to empirical monitoring of long-term tropical community dynamics.

 If you have any questions, please do not hesitate to get in touch!

-Google Scholar profile
+Link to Google Scholar profile here